Are Stocks Riskier Than Funds? Yes. Here's Why.

 You decide that it might take the market several years to recover, but if you sold your index fund and bought XYZ stock, your portfolio could recover faster.
 The problem is, the market as a whole, and thus your index fund, will not go to a zero value.
 Your index fund will not one day be worth nothing.

-XYZ stock, on the other hand, could continue to go down in value, and in a worst-case scenario, file for bankruptcy, leaving you with nothing.
+XYZ stock, on the other hand, could continue to go down in value, and in a worst-case scenario, file for bankruptcy, leaving you with nothing unless you decide to sell at a lower price, which will result in further financial loss.
 Your risk is concentrated with an individual stock.
-Your result depends on the outcome of only one company.
+Your result depends on the outcome of only one company, and that company's success is never totally guaranteed.

 What could cause XYZ stock to continue to slide?
 Numerous things such as: